akashkasurde/SBOMclientUI/README.md

 ## Prerequisites

 1. Node.js (v14 or later)
-2. Syft CLI tool installed and accessible from PATH
+2. Syft CLI tool installed and accessible from PATH, or placed in the same directory as the app executable
    - For installation instructions, visit: https://github.com/anchore/syft#installation
+   - Alternatively, download the Syft binary and place it in the app's directory for portable use

 ## Installation